 ze

-ze - a simple extensible text editor
+ze - zach's extensible text editor

-ze is a very simple text editor that uses GNU Guile as its extension language.
+ze is a simple text editor that uses GNU Guile as its extension language.
 It supports running guile code as pre- and post- hooks upon opening a file, opening a directory, or saving a file.
 It supports highlighting for C, Python, Ruby, PHP, Rust, APL, and Swift.

 First, you must install GNU Guile (and its related libraries) on your system.
 You can follow the official installation instructions or by simply doing